• Skip to primary navigation

 Patterson Farm Market and ToursMount Ulla

-Patterson Farm Market and Tours, Inc. is committed to educating children and adults about their food source, the importance of agriculture, and specifically about the crops we grow at Patterson Farm, Inc. We accomplish this by providing educational opportunities which are designed to be educational, hands-on, fun, and informative.
-We are also passionate about creating pick-your-own experiences, seasonal activities, and events where families can create memories.
+Patterson Farm Market and Tours, Inc. is committed to educating children and adults about their food source, the importance of agriculture, and specifically about the crops we grow at Patterson Farm, Inc. They accomplish this by providing educational opportunities designed to be educational, hands-on, fun, and informative.
+The park also offers pick-your-own experiences, seasonal activities, and events where families can create memories.

 Jockey's Ridge State ParkNags Head